4x1md/phone_rtty_interface/docs/circuit_description.md

 Trace colors on the oscillograms represent the following signals:

- - yellow: amplifier input on the base of Q1
+ - yellow: amplifier input at the base of Q1
- - cyan: amplifier output on the collector of Q1
+ - cyan: amplifier output at the collector of Q1
  - green: rectified DC voltage on C6

 The reference point is on the transceiver ground i.e. minus of C5 and emitter of Q2.

 ### 250 Hz